-- Grow production and reserves in a capital efficient manner while producing positive internally generated Levered Free Cash Flow.
+- Grow production and reserves in a capital efficient manner using internally generated levered free cash flow.
 We intend to allocate capital in a disciplined manner to projects that will produce predictable and attractive rates of return.
 We plan to direct capital to our oil-rich and low-risk development opportunities while focusing on driving cost efficiencies across our asset base with the primary objective of internally funding our capital budget and growth plan.
 We may also use our capital flexibility to pursue value-enhancing, bolt-on acquisitions to opportunistically improve our positions in existing basins. - Maximize ultimate hydrocarbon recovery from our assets by optimizing drilling, completion and production techniques and investigating deeper reservoirs and areas beyond our known productive areas.
 While we intend to utilize proven techniques and technologies, we will also continuously seek efficiencies in our drilling, completion and production techniques in order to optimize ultimate resource recoveries, rates of return and cash flows.
 We will explore innovative EOR techniques to unlock additional value and have allocated capital towards next generation technologies.
 For example, in our South Belridge Hill non-thermal and Midway-Sunset thermal Diatomite properties, we employ both fracture stimulation and advanced thermal techniques, and in our Piceance properties, we use advanced proppantless slick water fracture stimulation techniques.
 In addition, we intend to take advantage of underdevelopment in basins where we operate by expanding our geologic investigation of deeper reservoirs on our acreage and adjacent acreage below existing producing reservoirs.
 Through these studies, we will seek to expand our development beyond our known productive areas in order to add probable and possible reserves to our inventory at attractive all-in costs. - Proactively and collaboratively engage in matters related to regulation, safety, environmental and community relations.
 We are committed to proactive engagement with regulatory agencies in order to realize the full potential of our resources in a timely fashion that safeguards people and the environment and complies with law and regulations.
 We expect our work with regulators and legislators throughout the rule making process to minimize any adverse impact that new legislation and regulations might have on our ability to maximize our resources.
 We have found constructive dialogue with regulatory agencies can help avert compliance issues. - Maintain balance sheet strength and flexibility through commodity price cycles.
-We intend to fund our capital program while producing positive internally generated Levered Free Cash Flow.
-Over time, we expect to de-lever through organic growth and with excess Levered Free Cash Flow.
+We intend to fund our capital program primarily through the use of internally generated levered free cash flow from operations.
+Over time, we expect to de-lever through organic growth and with excess levered free cash flow.
 Our objective is to achieve and maintain a long-term, through-cycle leverage ratio between 1.5x and 2.0x.